VMan-2002/VThreeHxTest/ThreeHx2Test/README.md

 ## Use

-While in the folder containing `haxelib.json`: `haxelib dev vthreehx ./`
+~~While in the folder containing `haxelib.json`: `haxelib dev vthreehx ./`~~

-Then, you can use it as you would any other haxelib.
+~~Then, you can use it as you would any other haxelib.~~

+The above does not work somehow.
+However, since it is not functional enough, we don't need that yet.

 ## Progress